New Year In, Bad Habits Out

 When cooking, a pressure cooker can come in really handy for boiling potatoes or making stew.
 The cooking times are greatly reduced, and you can save a lot of energy.
 In everyday life, you might want to learn to cook with residual heat: switch off your oven at least 5 minutes before your dish or cake is fully baked.
 And just the same, when boiling pasta you can switch off your stove after 5 minutes and leave the pasta to finish cooking in the hot water.
-If you have to boil water, an electric kettle is the fastest and most energy-efficient and therefore environmentally-friendly option.

 When we’re talking about waste, we can’t forget the biggest culprit: our garbage.
 In order to live more eco-friendly, it’s important that we try to avoid as much garbage as possible, and that we dispose of our trash the right way.
 The three R’s can help you with this.